To ensure objectivity throughout the hiring process, you may want to consider forming a selection panel and/or using a selection matrix.

-- Calculate an individual's total points for each qualification and interview question by multiplying the rating points by the weight factor (i.e., if the rating points=3 and the weight factor=10, the total points an applicant gets for that question=30)
+- Calculate an individual's total points for each qualification and interview question by multiplying the rating points by the weight factor (i.e., if the rating points=3 and the weight factor=10, the total points an applicant gets for that question=30), or

 - Add the total technical job skill points and the total interview questions points together, and calculate a total point score for each applicant

-- If there are any discrepancies or large deviations in scoring, handle them through consensus of the selection panel, or have the hiring supervisor resolve them
+- If there are any discrepancies or large deviations in scoring, address them through consensus of the selection panel, or have the hiring supervisor resolve them

-- Based on the total point score, decide who to recommend for final interviews
+- Based on the total score, decide who to recommend for final interviews